hangxingliu/webhook-to-pull/README.md

 Recevied webhook request then pull repository.
 For continuous deployment.

-For example: your server can pull repository automatically after you push a commit to **Github/Gogs/Bitbucket**.
+For example: your server can pull repository automatically after you push a commit to git server.

+Support webhook provider:

+- Github
+- Bitbucket
+- Gogs
+- coding.net
+- gitee.com

 ![](images/flow.svg)